nathanielwarner/carletonian-wordpress/wp-content/plugins/stops-core-theme-and-plugin-updates/readme.txt

 For past changelogs, <a href="https://easyupdatesmanager.com/blog/">please visit our blog</a>.

 == Upgrade Notice ==

-* 8.0.5: Various small tweaks and improvements, plus a security fix.
-A recommended update for all.
+* 8.1.0: Notes section added to log to show why an automatic update failed.
+(Premium) Adding version control protection so that version controlled plugins or themes will not be updated.
+Many other tweaks and fixes; a recommended update for all.